-Start at Colchester, the oldest recorded town in England, before relaxing in the inspirational landscape of Constable country at Dedham and Flatford.
-Unwind with a luxurious stay at the award winning 80-bedroom Stoke by Nayland Hotel, Golf & Spa resort.
-Explore the historic Suffolk countryside of Lavenham, Kersey and Long Melford, home to Lovejoy.
+Start at Colchester, the oldest recorded Roman town in England, before relaxing in the inspirational landscape of Constable country at Dedham and Flatford.
+Unwind with a luxurious stay at Wivenhoe House Hotel, located just 5 minutes from Colchester.
+Explore the historic Suffolk countryside of Lavenham, Kersey and Long Melford, home to the TV series Lovejoy.

 Bridging the Essex / Suffolk border, Dedham is a peaceful spot to hire a rowing boat and make your way to Flatford through the landscape that inspired painter John Constable.
-Or if you prefer, enjoy an ice cream or picnic and take a walk along the river bank.
+Or if you prefer, enjoy some food and drink at The Boathouse or take a picnic and walk along the river bank.